GPT100 Stage Race

 Details

-• It will be imperative to remember the most critical point of the changeover of runners - YOU HAVE TO RELAY YOUR TRACKER FROM ONE RUNNER TO THE NEXT!
+• It will be imperative to remember the most critical point of the changeover of runners - YOU HAVE TO RELAY YOUR TRACKER AND SHOE TAG FROM ONE RUNNER TO THE NEXT!

-All teams will be allocated a tracker as per the timing on the event schedule.
-This will allow US and YOUR team to know where all runners are at all times, and it will also be our way of timing you for the results, as there is an RFID chip attached to the tracker.
+All teams will be allocated one tracker and shoe tag as per the timing on the event schedule.
+This will allow us and your team to know where all runners are at all times, and it will also be our way of timing you for the results.

-So if you don’t relay the tracker we are in trouble and we will have to scramble to get you another one.
+So if you don’t relay the tracker and the tag we are in trouble and we will have to scramble to get you another one.

 • See Cut Offs